Will Justice Department Have a Different Outlook on Online Gambling?

 The US gambling community welcomes this news for the time being.
 Funding options, for a number of states who are currently trying to work on the legislation regarding legalization of online and sports gambling, is one of the last obstacles they face before things start properly coming together.
 The largest lobbying group of the US Casino Industry, The American Gaming Association, mentioned that they are reviewing the implications the DOJ opinion would have on consumers, the industry, as well as the eight states who are currently offering fully legal and regulated sports gaming.

-Department of Justice vs the States
+Department of Justice vs New Jersey and Pennsylvania Online Gaming

 The Department of Justice must now make a choice between either appealing to the US Supreme Court for accepting the lower court’s ruling, thus reversing its reversal.
 However, the great majority of US states support online gambling – if the Department of Justice wants to take the issue further, the states will be ready to fight back.
 When looking at the bigger picture, it is probably better for Attorney General William Barr to retract what was clearly a bad opinion for the country as a whole.